"The global e-mail marketing market was valued at $7.5 billion in 2020 and is projected to increase to $17.9 billion by 2027"

 - Interactive image and product carousels, controlled by the user.

 - Accordion features designed to make long-form emails more compact.

 - Surveys, polls and user-generated interactive content.

 - Minimalism.
-A lot of marketers predict that the public love for minimalism will soon reflect itself in email campaigns.
 Uncluttered, well-structured emails with a single objective and minimum irrelevant details are going to reign supreme in the upcoming year.

-All in all, we can already say that 2021 is about to be a challenging, but interesting year.
+We can already say that 2022 is about to be a challenging, but interesting year.
 There are a lot of brand new trends emerging and older ones still in full force.
-It’s up to you, whether you’re going to take advantage of them and slay the competition.
-Good luck!
+It’s up to you whether you’re going to take advantage of them and slay the competition.